Sushmita-Ghosh/pokedex-react-native/README.md

 ## Features

 #### Search
-* We can serach the pokemons by name in the PokemonHome Screen in the text input field.
+* We can search the pokemons by name in the PokemonHome Screen in the text input field.
 * The Search icon resets the list and restores the old Pokemon List component.

 #### Filter